evengers/probusblockchain/README.md

 2) published to GitHub

+3) input data from external file instead of hard-code example (will need to change see below)

 To-Do

-- external file storage for blockchain (for views on storage see: https://bitcoin.stackexchange.com/questions/98788/how-is-data-in-a-blockchain-stored-structure-of-block-and-blockchain) will start with single file.
+- external file storage for computed blockchain (for views on storage see: https://bitcoin.stackexchange.com/questions/98788/how-is-data-in-a-blockchain-stored-structure-of-block-and-blockchain) will start with single file.

 - add ledger-style .xls to .json ??